 It may seem that sales professionals have little control over lead abandonment, but this is a myth.
 Studies demonstrate that:

-• Sales professionals that send multiple emails enjoy a 25 percent chance of getting a response.
+- Sales professionals who send multiple emails enjoy a 25 percent chance of getting a response.
 (1)

-E-commerce provides excellent insight into buying behavior because it “closes the loop” between when someone visits a website until they complete a purchase.
+E-commerce provides excellent insight into buying behavior because it “closes the loop” between when someone visits a website and when they complete a purchase.
 As such, there are valuable lessons to be learned.
-For example: when someone adds items to a shopping cart/bag but fails to complete a purchase, an email with a gentle reminder will inform the shopper that there are items left behind.
-To the buyer, this email appears helpful, but the primary purpose is to prevent revenue loss.
+For example, when someone adds items to a shopping cart or bag but fails to complete a purchase, an email with a gentle reminder will inform the shopper that items have been left behind.
+To the buyer, this email may appear helpful, but its primary purpose is to prevent revenue loss.

 Cart abandonment emails are also an excellent tool for troubleshooting technical issues that could hinder the checkout process.
-Shoppers may have every intention of completing their purchase but are prevented from doing so by a technical glitch or even something as simple as usability.
-For example: if a buyer gets to the point of check out but cannot calculate shipping charges, that may be a deal-breaker.
+Shoppers may have every intention of completing their purchase, but are prevented from doing so by a technical glitch or even something as simple as usability.
+For example, if a buyer reaches the point of checkout but cannot calculate the shipping charges, that may be a deal-breaker.
 As a result, this could have severe ramifications for the business.
-Cart abandonment emails sent to multiple customers could reveal this issue, allowing the development team to investigate and resolve the issue.
+Cart abandonment emails sent to multiple customers could reveal this issue, allowing the development team to investigate and resolve it.

 “Glitches” such as the examples above can happen between human beings, as well.
 Issues include, but are not limited to:

-• Salespeople give up after sending just one email or making one call
+- Salespeople give up after sending just one email or one phone call

 Share Solutions-Driven Content

 When prospects feel confident that a business is knowledgeable about its industry, they are more inclined to believe that its products or services can solve their problems.
-Sharing content that focuses on solving their pain points/problems is an excellent way to earn leads’ confidence.
+Sharing content that focuses on solving their pain points or problems is an excellent way to earn leads’ confidence.

 Invite Them to Events

-From webinars to hybrid educational events to in-person training programs help recapture leads who have disengaged.
-Not only do these events provide valuable information to prospects, but they also offer a golden opportunity to interact with prospects – without directly trying to sell them.
+From webinars to hybrid educational events to in-person training programs, help recapture leads who have disengaged.
+Not only do these events provide valuable information to prospects, but they also offer a golden opportunity to interact with them without directly trying to sell.

-Adding a Q&A session to events is an excellent way to gain insight into leads’ pain points and the questions on their minds.
+Adding a Q&A session to events is an excellent way to gain insight into the pain points of leads and the questions on their minds.
 Savvy salespeople will seize this opportunity to address questions and concerns in a way that highlights the company’s expertise.

 Turn to an Alternate Contact

-The primary lead may close the door, but that does not mean other people at the same business will do the same.
+The primary lead may close the door, but that does not mean other people at the same business will follow suit.
 Salespeople should reach out to other contacts in the same or similar role to gauge their interest.
 Ideally, this should be done at the beginning of the process, but it is never too late.

 If the main prospect “goes dark,” there is nothing wrong with attempting to engage or re-engage their colleagues.
 Sales professionals should give the primary contact a bit of time – a week, max – to respond before expanding their targeting.

-PRO TIP: Sales professionals should always try to map out who possible contacts within an organization before outreach and how they connect and who might help them get their foot in the door.
+PRO TIP: Sales professionals should always try to map out possible contacts within an organization before outreach, including how they connect and who might help them gain entry.
 This isn’t just part of qualifying an account, it’s also part of developing a strategy to win the business.
-Utilize social networks, vendor partners, non-competing companies with mutual connections, internal connections, etc. These resources can be extremely valuable and come in handy to keep things moving along!
+Utilize social networks, vendor partners, non-competing companies with mutual connections, internal connections, etc. These resources can be extremely valuable and come in handy for keeping things moving along.

 Survey Existing Customers

 Getting feedback from current customers will help inform the sales team of their pain points (if they have changed in any way) and how the business has performed in solving them.
-Encourage honesty with feedback – both good, bad and painful – because it helps to be improving all of the time.
-In addition to serving as a guide for the way salespeople approach leads, these surveys can also help the organization keep existing customers happy – now and in the long term.
+Encourage honesty with feedback – both good and bad – because it helps improve continuously.
+In addition to serving as a guide for how salespeople approach leads, these surveys can also help the organization maintain existing customer satisfaction, both now and in the long term.

 Send Email Drip Campaigns

-Creating and sending email campaigns specifically targeting prospects who have disengaged is an excellent way to spark their interest again.
+Creating and sending email campaigns specifically targeting prospects who have disengaged is an effective way to re-engage their interest.
 Automation allows companies to send these emails based on each lead’s previous actions and behaviors.
-Ideas for details to base these campaigns on including the following:
+Ideas for details to base these campaigns on, including the following:

 It is easy to get discouraged when leads that were once piping hot go stone cold.
 Fortunately, by putting in a bit of extra time and effort and following the strategies outlined above, sales teams can re-engage these prospects and ultimately convert them.